Francesca

 Philosophy of biochemistry and other things

-Postdoctoral Researcher in the ERC project AssemblingLife at the Centre for Philosophy and the Sciences (CPS) in the Department of Philosophy, Classics, History, Art and Ideas (UiO)
+Researcher in the ERC project AssemblingLife in Department of Philosophy, Classics, History, Art and Ideas at the University of Oslo

 Writer for @Jargonium and @Chemistry World